-Of course, Americans do cross party lines, which takes us back to the Morella scenerio.
-While now-Senator Chris Van Hollen is doing a great job, his campaign to unseat Morella goes against everything the Founding Fathers intended.
+You might say, “That’s politics.”
+But is this what the Framers had in mind – that a Member of Congress who reaches across the aisle would still be treated as partisan?
+While I like Senator Van Hollen, his campaign to unseat Morella goes against everything the Founding Fathers intended.
 The system they created was working, but Maryland Democrats were hell-bent on going around it.
 This was the first time I voted for a Republican.

 Perhaps there’s no better example of this dynamic than gerrymandering.
 Regardless of party, it is entirely wrong.
 The point of democratic elections is to hold legislators accountable.
 When politicians exploit democracy to ensure reelection, they are putting their needs above the needs of the American people.

+Democracy was never meant to be practiced this way.
 Consider the premise behind Congress.
 Senator McConnell represents one perspective in one state.
 His colleagues have been elected to represent other perspectives in other states.
 If for no other reason, McConnell’s Democratic colleagues deserve consideration because they are advocating for the wants and needs of fellow Americans.

 How hard can it be to lead this way?
 What kind of human being regards success as getting his way rather than building alliances?
 In reality, it takes more skill to seek common ground and build coalitions.
 Rather than being guided by democratic norms, McConnell treats them as tools he can take or leave.
 He blocks or selectively enforces regular order to suit his purposes.

 To demonstrate my point, I’ve included a video of Dr. Fiona Hill, an expert in Russian and European affairs.
 It is a brilliant example of diplomacy, the art of negotiating while maintaining good will.
-You have to admire the delicate word choice, empathy, trust, and self-control it took to respond as Ms. Hill did to this Congressman – even though he tried to stop her from speaking.
+You have to admire the delicate word choice, empathy, trust, and self-control it took to respond as Dr. Hill did to this Congressman – even though he tried to stop her from speaking.

-These are the skills Senator McConnell lacks, and the country is suffering greatly for it.
+These are the skills Senator McConnell lacks, and the country is suffering mightily for it.
 Clearly, McConnell doesn’t understand the power that comes with trust, empathy and good will.
 Nor does he care about the strain his limited skill-set puts on his colleagues and the country.
 I know this because, if McConnell did, he’d be putting these skills to use.

 America, take heed: changing the power differential will never be enough.
 The problems plaguing our country – war, climate change, healthcare costs, gun violence, opioid epidemic, suicide, poverty, declining education, unpaid leave for child/eldercare, loss of manufacturing jobs, election interference, illegal immigration and so on – will not improve until Congress fundamentally changes its discourse.